 - Attach the documents once.

-- You will receive acknowledgement and determination letters for each claim.
+- You will receive an acknowledgement and determination letter for each case we create.

 - You will be able to view and download all documents from the Submitted disputes page.

 You can only bundle Federal Employee Program (FEP) and BlueCard® claims if they’re for services provided to the same member.
 Also, Medicare claims for non-contracted providers where we have to collect waivers of liability can’t be submitted in a bundle.

 How do I create a CSV file with a list of claims for a bulk dispute?

 In Excel, you can export or save your file as a comma delimited CSV.
 Be sure to include:

 Label the first column “Claim Number” or “ICN” in the header.
 Additional columns can be included as needed (optional, will not be verified).